Install PyTorch on GPU nodes¶

 Understanding job outputs¶

 When the job runs to completion (provided your submitted code does not produce any errors) any/all files outputted by your script should have been written to their designated locations and a file named slurm-<jobid>.out should exist from where you submitted the script, unless you specified otherwise.
 This file contains the printed output from your job.
 Examine the output to ensure that the training and evaluation was successful.
-In particular, you should see a message listing the loss and accuracy of the model towards the end of the output.
+You should see a message similar to: